warrenzha/DGP-sparse/README.md

 # DGP_sparse
-**DGP_sparse** is a Python library for sparse deep Gaussian processes (DGPs) with GPU acceleration.
+**DMGP** is a Python library for sparse deep Gaussian processes (DGPs) with GPU acceleration.
 It is built on top of PyTorch and provides a simple and flexible API for building complex deep GP models as learnable neural networks.

 ## Tutorials and Documentation
-See our [**documentation, examples, tutorials**](https://sparse-dgp.readthedocs.io/) on how to construct all sorts of DGP models in DGP-sparse.
+See our [**documentation, examples, tutorials**](https://sparse-dgp.readthedocs.io/) on how to construct all sorts of DGP models in DMGP.

 ## Installation